 Onboarding Customers will change

-AML Phase 2 comes into effect for Accountants and Bookkeepers from October 2018.
+AML Phase 2 comes into effect for Lawyers in July 2018, and for Accountants and Bookkeepers from October 2018.
 If you provide in-scope services for you customers then your onboarding process will need to involve two additional steps:

 - Determine the natural people who are the customer, who control the customer or who are beneficial owners of the customer.